The Four Types of Golf Ball

 • Examples: Bridgestone e6, Callaway Warbird, Callaway SuperSoft, Srixon AD333, Titleist TruFeel

-• Two-piece golf balls are ideal for beginners and high-handicap golfers with slower swing speeds.
-These balls are designed to fly straighter and spin less than multi-layer balls.
+• Two-piece golf balls are ideal for beginners and higher-handicap golfers, particularly those with slower swing speeds.
+Many affordable lake balls and cheap golf balls in the UK fall into this category because they are designed to fly straighter and spin less than multi-layer balls.

 • Expert advice: "The firm cover and high compression yields a ball with high velocity, high launch angle, low spin and firm feel.
 However, golfers are sacrificing the attributes of spin and feel."-- John Calabria, Vice President of research and development for TaylorMade.